coresmart/persistencejs/README.md

 Gears [initialization script](http://code.google.com/apis/gears/gears_init.js),
 in case you want to enable Gears support.

-What's all this _asynchronous_ stuff about?
+About asynchronous programming
 -----------------------------------------

-In browsers, Javascript and the web page's render engine have to share a single thread.
+In browsers, Javascript and the web page's rendering engine share a single thread.
 The result of this is that only one thing can happen at a time.
-If a database query would be performed _synchronously_, like in many other programming environments, like Java and PHP, the browser would freeze from the moment the query was issued until the results came back, which is clearly suboptimal.
+If a database query would be performed _synchronously_, like in many other programming environments like Java and PHP the browser would freeze from the moment the query was issued until the results came back.
 Therefore, many APIs in Javascript are defined as _asynchronous_ APIs, which mean that they do not block when an "expensive" computation is performed, but instead provide the call with a function that will be invoked once the result is known.
 In the meantime, the browser can perform other duties.

 For instance, a synchronous database call call would look as follows: